PixarAnimationStudios/OpenUSD/docs/intro.rst

       USD includes :doc:`a tool for generating new schemas
       <tut_generating_new_schema>` (C++ classes, python bindings, and all
-      required boilerplate) from a simple usd ascii description of the schema.
+      required boilerplate) from a simple usda text description of the schema.
 This can be used to add new USD prim schema types and API's to your pipeline or package, with which you will be able to interact in your application-level plugins just as if they were native USD schemas.
 For